 The Company is an Alternative Investment Fund ("AIF") in accordance with the provisions of the AIFMD.
 For the purposes of the AIFMD, which was implemented into UK law with effect from 22 July 2013, the Company has been classified as a non-EU AIF managed by a non-EU AIFM.
-As such, the Company is not subject to the full scope of the AIFMD and therefore does not incur the additional costs, such as those incurred in having to appoint a depositary, that would have been applicable had it been deemed to be managed by an EU AIFM.
+As such, the Company is not subject to the full scope of the AIFMD and therefore does not incur additional costs, such as those incurred in having to appoint a depositary, that would have been applicable had it been deemed to be managed by an EU AIFM.

 The Board is responsible for setting the Company's Investment Objective and Investment Policy, subject to shareholders' approval of any proposed material changes, and has a schedule of investment matters reserved for the directors' resolution.
 The Board has contractually delegated to external agencies the management of the investment portfolio, the custodial services and the day-to-day accounting and secretarial requirements.
-Each of these contracts is only entered into after proper consideration by the Board of the quality of services being offered investment objective and policy or, if appropriate, to consider changes to that policy.
-Additional ad hoc reports are received as required and directors have access at all times to the advice and services of the Secretary, which is responsible for guiding the Board on procedures and applicable rules and regulations.
+Each of these contracts is only entered into after proper consideration by the Board of the quality of services being offered.